miraclx/freyr-js/README.md

 ### FilterRules

+Filter rules each to be matched against the tracks involved in any operation.

+Used as values to the `-l, --filter` flag or as key-value pairs in the `filters` array of the [configuration file](#project-specific-configuration).

 | key            | glob-matching |   description   | examples |
 | -------------- | :-----------: | --------------- | -------- |
 | `id`           |      yes      | ID              | `id=1497949287` |